dengkliu/system-design/README.md

 * Merge shared service.

 #### 3. Storage
-How to store and query the data?
-For each of the services, you may need a different storage.
+1. For each of the services, you may need a different storage.
+Find it out.
+2. Design the schema for the table.

+#### 4. Scale
+Fix drawbacks, deal with possible problems.
+Sharding/Optimize/Special Case

+## Knowledge Collection
+### Data Storage
 * Database - Database is just a wrapper of file system, to provide an interface of various query operations.
   * SQL Database
   * NoSQL Database
-* File System
+* File System - it only provides very simple operations to access files.
 * Cache

-#### 4. Scale
-Fix drawbacks, deal with possible problems.
-Sharding/Optimize/Special Case

-## Knowledge Collection
-### Push model and Pull model
+### Pull model and Push model for NewFeeds system
+* Pull model.
+Pull new feeds from each person followed from the db and merge them together.
+DB reads can be very slow.
+* Push model.
+Fanout after a user posts a tweet.
+The fanout can be done asynchornously.
+However, a superstar may have lots of fans so it can put pressure on the system to do the fanout.

 ## Design Examples